-If you’re worried that sending an invite will look like a gift grab, rest assured that your friend or family member probably planned to gift you something anyway.
-That’s another reason to send the invite–your friend probably won’t want to ask you directly about your registry, but she would be able to check your wedding website info on the invitation and send something along more discreetly.
+If you’re worried that sending an invite will look like a gift grab, rest assured that your friend or family member probably planned to gift you something, anyway.
+Sending them an invitation allows them to to see your wedding website info and send you something more discreetly.
 The etiquette here goes both ways.
 It’s not uncommon to send a gift for a wedding you can’t attend.
-So, if you’re close to this person, you can pretty safely assume they want to get you a gift anyway.
+So, if you’re close to this person, you can pretty safely assume they want to get you a gift, anyway.

 Not necessarily—this is a case-by-case situation.
-You never know: plans change.
+You never know: Plans can change.
 If the person’s schedule opens up (surgery gets rescheduled, vacation plans get pushed back, or a baby even makes an early arrival), you’ll want him or her there with you to celebrate.
 Sending the invite makes that clear.

 That said, don’t include this guest in your seating chart or final catering count without knowing fully if they can or can’t attend.
 An invite keeps them in the loop, but be sure to touch base about their plans as you finalize logistical details.

-Now for the exception: If this guest was someone you’re not particularly close to (for example, your mom’s boss, your distant cousin), you can skip the invite.
+Now for the exception: If, after receiving your safe the date card, someone has informed you that they can’t attend your wedding and you’re not particularly close (e.g. your mom’s boss or a distant cousin), you can skip the invite.
 Chances are, they won’t be offended.
 It’s the one case where they might see the invite as a bit of a gift grab.

-But for the most part, don’t worry about it–your close friends and family will appreciate the gesture for what it is: a reminder that you love and are thinking of them on your big day.
+But, for the most part, don’t worry about it.
+Your close friends and family will appreciate the gesture for what it is: A reminder that you love and are thinking of them leading up to your big day.